ADHD Social Skills To Help Your Child In School

 Getty/AnnaStills

-Working with a licensed therapist is crucial to a comprehensive ADHD treatment plan.
+Working with a licensed therapist can be an effective component of an ADHD treatment plan and may help symptoms of ADHD improve over time.
 Parents can find support and guidance through online therapy platforms like BetterHelp, while TeenCounseling offers virtual treatment for kids from 12 to 19.
 A qualified therapist can teach practical coping skills to manage symptoms and stress, communication skills to make it easier to express needs and emotions, and help identify and replace harmful thought patterns or behaviors.

 Takeaway